 - Sesame seeds

 - When oven has reached 400, pour boiling water in a iron skillet, or baking pan with high sides and place on the bottom rack.
-Careful – it’s easy for the water to slosh out a bit!
+Careful – it’s easy for the water to splash out a bit!

-- Brush the tops of the rollswith egg white, score, then sprinkle with sesame seeds
+- Brush the tops of the rolls with egg white, score, then sprinkle with sesame seeds

 - Place in oven, shut the door, and turn the heat down to 375 degrees.